-Strategic Direction Delivery Program 2018-2022 Provide land use plans, tools and advice that sustainably support the community.
+Strategic Direction Delivery Program 2018-2022 Thriving and Safe Place to Live Provide land use plans, tools and advice that sustainably support the community.

 There are no known financial or resource implications for Council as a consequence of the proposed recommendations.
 The exhibition will be managed within the existing budget.